guzzle/guzzle/docs/request-options.rst

     // Disable validation entirely (don't do this!).
     $client->request('GET', '/', ['verify' => false]);

-Not all system's have a known CA bundle on disk.
-For example, Windows and OS X do not have a single common location for CA bundles.
-When setting "verify" to ``true``, Guzzle will do its best to find the most appropriate CA bundle on your system.
-When using cURL or the PHP stream wrapper on PHP versions >= 5.6, this happens by default.
-When using the PHP stream wrapper on versions < 5.6, Guzzle tries to find your CA bundle in the following order:

-1. Check if ``openssl.cafile`` is set in your php.ini file.
-2. Check if ``curl.cainfo`` is set in your php.ini file.
-3. Check if ``/etc/pki/tls/certs/ca-bundle.crt`` exists (Red Hat, CentOS, Fedora; provided by the ca-certificates package)
-4. Check if ``/etc/ssl/certs/ca-certificates.crt`` exists (Ubuntu, Debian;
-   provided by the ca-certificates package)
-5. Check if ``/usr/local/share/certs/ca-root-nss.crt`` exists (FreeBSD;
-   provided by the ca_root_nss package)
-6. Check if ``/usr/local/etc/openssl/cert.pem`` (OS X; provided by homebrew)
-7. Check if ``C:\windows\system32\curl-ca-bundle.crt`` exists (Windows)
-8. Check if ``C:\windows\curl-ca-bundle.crt`` exists (Windows)

-The result of this lookup is cached in memory so that subsequent calls in the same process will return very quickly.
-However, when sending only a single request per-process in something like Apache, you should consider setting the ``openssl.cafile`` environment variable to the path on disk to the file so that this entire process is skipped.

 If you do not need a specific certificate bundle, then Mozilla provides a commonly used CA bundle which can be downloaded
 `here <https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt>`_